-Apart from delayed return of 'fossil' isotopic signals back into the ocean, longterm storage systems, such as glacial ice sheets and - to a much lesser extent - major aquifers, may also affect the global $\delta^{18}$ O balance.
-Because the time-scales of storage (of order 10 to 10 years) exceed those of ocean ventilation (of order 10 years), the modification of ocean water $\delta^{18}$ O due to these storage effects will be mixed throughout the ocean and, therefore, be manifest both at the surface and at depth.
+Apart from delayed return of 'fossil' isotopic signals back into the ocean, long-term storage systems, such as glacial ice sheets and - to a much lesser extent - major aquifers, may also affect the global δ^{18} O balance.
+Because the timescales of storage (on the order of 10^4 - 10^5 years) exceed those of ocean ventilation (on the order of 10^3 years), the modification of ocean water δ^{18} O due to these storage effects will be mixed throughout the ocean and, therefore, will be manifest both at the surface and at depth.

 The main influence is related to the volume of glacial ice sheets.
-These are built up by high latitude precipitation (snow) at very low temperatures towards the end of the Rayleigh distillation process (Figure 1), and so record extremely light $\delta^{18}$ O values (Figure 2).
-This preferential sequestration of O in ice sheets leaves the oceans relatively enriched in O. At the same time, build-up of ice volume lowers global sea level.
-Research on $\delta^{18}$ O changes in fossil carbonate, complemented by accurate constraints on sea level changes from fossil coral reef studies, suggests that the relationship between sea level lowering and mean oceanic $\delta^{18}$ O enrichment approximates $0.012 \pm 0.001 \% \text{ m}^{-1}$ .
-Work on $\delta^{18}$ O values of actual glacial waters, trapped as pore water in marine sediments, has revised this relationship to about 0.010 $\pm 0.001 \% \text{ m}^{-1}$ (see section 3).
+These are built up by high latitude precipitation (snow) at very low temperatures toward the end of the Rayleigh distillation process (Figure 1), and so record extremely light δ^{18} O values (Figure 2).
+This preferential sequestration of 16O in ice sheets leaves the oceans relatively enriched in 18O.
+At the same time, build-up of ice volume lowers global sea level.
+Research on δ^{18} O changes in fossil carbonate, complemented by accurate constraints on sea level changes from fossil coral reef studies, suggests that the relationship between sea level lowering and mean oceanic δ^{18} O enrichment approximates $0.012 \pm 0.001\% \text{ m}^{-1}$.
+Work on δ^{18} O values of actual glacial waters, trapped as pore water in marine sediments, has revised this relationship to about $0.010 \pm 0.001\% \text{ m}^{-1}$ (see the Section 'Processes Controlling Oxygen Isotope Ratios in Seawater').

-The above relationships provide a sound working model for a time with a well matured ice sheet, but it should be noted that the processes behind it may invoke a more non-linear relationship for growing or recently matured ice sheets.
-Ice sheets go through a cycle of growth (young), equilibrium (mature) and decay.
-Mature ice sheets are mass-balanced: ice accumulates at the surface, then flows from the surface to the bottom and out to the edges, where it is shed through iceberg calving and/or melting.
-Precipitation reaching the summit of a recently 'matured' ice sheet may therefore be significantly more depleted in $\delta^{18}$ O than that lost from the edges at the same time, which concerns ice deposited when the ice sheet was much 'younger' (smaller/lower with higher temperatures than over the mature ice sheet).
-Therefore, an ice sheet may be mass-balanced, but not yet isotopically balanced.
-After a significant lag (>10 years), the ice reaching the edges will be that built up on a mature ice sheet, and the isotopic composition of accumulating and calving ice will be more-or-less the same; only then will the ice sheet have reached isotopic balance.
+The above relationships provide a sound working model for a time with a well-matured ice sheet, but it should be noted that the processes behind it may invoke a more nonlinear relationship for growing or recently matured ice sheets.
+Ice sheets go through a cycle of growth (young), equilibrium (mature), and decay.
+Mature ice sheets are mass balanced: ice accumulates at the surface, then flows from the surface to the bottom and out to the edges, where it is shed through iceberg calving and/or melting.
+Precipitation reaching the summit of a recently 'matured' ice sheet may therefore be significantly more depleted in δ^{18} O than that lost from the edges at the same time, which concerns ice deposited when the ice sheet was much 'younger' (smaller/lower with higher temperatures than over the mature ice sheet).
+Therefore, an ice sheet may be mass balanced, but not yet isotopically balanced.
+After a significant lag (>104 years), the ice reaching the edges will be that built up on a mature ice sheet, and the isotopic composition of accumulating and calving ice will be more or less the same; only then will the ice sheet have reached isotopic balance.